STRMBRG/little-netstalking-stuff/README.md

 1. Enter ports to scan separated by commas (for example 80,443,21,22)

-2. Enter the number of threads (The more the better, but the higher the load)
+2. Enter the number of threads (The more the better, but the higher the load on the network and resources)

 Active ips and ports will be written to workingips.txt
 ______________________________________________________________________________________